uptake/numpynet/Readme.md

 ## State of the Repo
 ----
-Currently this project is in it's infancy, the basic functionality is there but there's still a lot to do.
+Currently this project is in its infancy.
+The basic functionality is there but there's still a lot to do.
 So get in there and add some issues you'd like to see or better yet contribute some code!

 ## Quick Start
 ----